-- Your contributions are 100% matched, or doubled, by your employer.
+- Your employer contributes on your behalf.
 These contributions are not a taxable benefit to you – you do not count this as income.

 - Like your RRSP savings, the contributions you and your employer make are allowed to accumulate in the pension fund tax-free.
 Once you retire and begin collecting your pension from the Plan, income tax will be applied to your payments.
 However, in most cases, it will be at a lower marginal tax rate than when you were employed.

-Contribution rates are 11.2% on earnings below the YMPE and 14.8% on earnings above the YMPE.
+DBprime contribution rates are 11.2% on earnings below the YMPE and 14.8% on earnings above the YMPE, matched by your employer.

-The earnings on which you pay pension contributions are based on your contributory earnings, which include basic salary and other payments such as shift premiums and coordinator allowances.
-They do not include overtime pay, most lump sum termination payments, and certain other types of payments.
+Your contributions are based on your contributory earnings, which include basic salary and other payments such as shift premiums and coordinator allowances, but do not include overtime pay, most lump sum termination payments, and certain other types of payments.